Spectral Clustering for Crowdsourcing with Inherently Distinct Task Types: Experiments

+Since the literature on crowdsourcing is vast, there are many algorithms available in the literature for the original DS model.
+From these algorithms, we select a few algorithms which we choose as the baseline for our experiments.

-\textbf{Baseline Algorithms:} First, we report the performance of the following Dawid-Skene algorithms: unweighted majority vote (MV), ratio of eigenvectors (ER, \citealt{Dalvi}), TE \citep{BonaldCombes}, and Plug-in gradient descent (PGD, \citealt{PluginGD}).
-Then we compare their label estimation errors when applied separately after clustering using our Algorithm to demonstrate the importance of separating tasks by type.
-A very large number of algorithms have been proposed for crowd sourcing including Spectral-EM \citep{SpectralEM}, OBI-WAN \citep{OBIWAN}, message-passing algorithms \citep{KOS,KhetanOh} to name just a few.
-So it is difficult to perform a comparison with all existing algorithms.
-We have chosen to compare our algorithms to \cite{Dalvi, BonaldCombes, PluginGD} for the following reasons: \begin{itemize} \item As mentioned in our theoretical analysis, applying the algorithm in \cite{Dalvi} would result in the performance being dominated by the hard tasks while that is not the case with our algorithm.
-We wanted to demonstrate this phenomenon in the experiments.
-While this may also happen with other models, we were able to theoretically demonstrate it for the algorithm in \cite{Dalvi} and hence, we are doing an experimental comparison. \item The papers \citep{BonaldCombes,PluginGD} have already compared their algorithms to previous literature such as \cite{SpectralEM} and demonstrated that their algorithms perform better. \item The number of parameters in \citep{OBIWAN} is very large and as a result, the performance of their algorithm in the datasets that we have used is very poor.
-So we are not showing a comparison to the algorithm in \cite{OBIWAN} in this paper. \end{itemize}
+\textbf{Baseline Algorithms:} We consider the following Dawid-Skene algorithms in our experiments: unweighted majority vote (MV), ratio of eigenvectors (ER, \citealt{Dalvi}), TE (\citet{BonaldCombes}), and Plug-in gradient descent (PGD, \citealt{PluginGD}).
+Then we compare their performances when applied separately to each task type clustered using Algorithm \ref{alg:cluster} to demonstrate the importance of separating tasks by type.
+A large number of algorithms have been proposed for crowdsourcing including Spectral-EM (\citet{SpectralEM}), and message-passing (\citet{KOS}) to name just a few.
+Exhaustively comparing with all the algorithms is difficult, so we have chosen to compare our algorithms to ER, TE, and PGD for the following reason: many algorithms have been compared in \citet{Dalvi}, \citet{BonaldCombes} and \citet{PluginGD}, where it was shown that ER, TE and PGD consistently out-perform other algorithms.

-\textbf{Datasets:} Our first experiment is based on how radiologists identify pneumonia from chest radiography.
-Chest radiography is used as an initial imaging test to identify pneumonia, followed by computational tomography (CT) when an abnormality is detected.
-For this experiment, we use the data reported in \citep{Pneumonia} to explore how to form a consensus from radiologists in a multi-reader setting.

-The Japanese Society of Radiological Technology (JSRT) Database and its report \citep{JSRT} was used, which contains the performance of 20 radiologists for identifying solitary pulmonary nodules in chest radiographs.
-Its dataset statistics are summarized in Table \ref{tab:jsrt}.
-Expert performances are reported for various levels of subtlety defined by the size of nodular patterns.
-It is clear that detecting nodular patterns becomes significantly more difficult as the size is decreased, demonstrating a multi-type phenomenon with varying levels of task difficulty.

-We also experiment with other datasets used for crowdsourcing: Bluebird \citep{Bluebird}, Dog \citep{Dog}, RTE \citep{snow08}, and Temp \citep{snow08}.
-These datasets contain simple tasks that were assigned to non-experts through online platforms.
-Dog contains 4 classes, and we convert this to two groups $\{0, 2\}$ vs. $\{1, 3\}$ and perform binary classification following \citet{BonaldCombes}.